 - Immediately write down what happened to you.
 The more time goes on, the more difficult it will be to remember specific details about what happened before and after your fall.
 Be very detailed as possible.

-- Reach out to an experienced slip and fall lawyer near you before talking to the property owner's insurance company to discuss the accident.
+- Reach out to an experienced slip and fall lawyer near you in New Jersey before talking to the property owner's insurance company to discuss the accident.

 Before filing a slip and fall claim, be aware of the statute of limitations deadline.
 In New Jersey, the statute of limitations for a slip and fall claim is within two years of when the incident happened.
 Do not wait until the last minute to start the claim because it may turn out to be more complicated than you anticipate.